 Digital rights management, like other security technologies, is not bulletproof.
 There are limitations to what even the best DRM solution can do.
 Technology shortcomings aside, DRM also poses some complex challenges around “fair use” and consumer rights.
 Some of these challenges associated with DRM include:

-Digital Rights Management and the Impact on Consumer Rights
+Digital Rights Management and Fair Use: DRM’s Impact on Consumer Rights

 Digital rights management has been criticized for its impact on consumer rights.
 Some critics argue that DRM restricts the ability of consumers to make fair use of digital content, such as sharing content with friends or family members or using content for educational purposes.